 In today’s noisy world, finding peace and quiet can be difficult even in the best of circumstances.
 For nearly 50 million Americans, silence is unattainable because they suffer from tinnitus.
-However, there is good news to report - wearing hearing aids has proven to help reduce the effects of tinnitus.
+However, there is good news to report - wearing hearing aids has proven to be a good tinnitus treatment, reducing the effects of this annoying problem.

 - Circulatory system disorders and/or abnormal blood pressure

 Additionally, hearing loss can have adverse effects on people in other ways as well.
 For example:

 Therefore, the best course of action is to have an appropriate health evaluation, which includes a hearing test.

 Although there is currently no known cure for tinnitus, effective tinnitus treatment options are available.
 This fact may be cause for additional stress for those with tinnitus, however accepting this reality is crucial to moving forward and addressing the ways that it can be treated.

 Some patients choose counseling and learn methods that help them cope with and react to their condition.
 In effect, they learn to live with it and try to carry on as best as they can.
 However, most people choose to treat the underlying condition that causes their tinnitus, which is most often hearing loss, and they tend to do better than those who choose to simply ‘live with it’.

 Hearing aids are the simplest and most universally accepted method for treating hearing loss.
 By providing amplification of everyday, natural background sounds into the ear canal (such as a fan or the hum of an air conditioner), hearing aids can also help reduce the silent environment that tinnitus seems to thrive in.
 This creates a “masking” effect for tinnitus and can often bring relief.
 Some advanced hearing aid models even include tinnitus masking features that create artificial white noise for the same purpose.